firecat53/keepmenu/README.rst

 -d DATABASE, --database DATABASE File path to a database to open, skipping the database selection menu

--k KEY_FILE, --key-file KEY_FILE File path of the keyfile needed to open the database specified by --database/-d
+-k KEYFILE, --keyfile KEY_FILE File path of the keyfile needed to open the database specified by --database/-d

 Tests
 -----